 One of the local dishes that is famous in Ouchi-juku is ‘negi-soba’.
-Negi means onion in Japanese, so you may assume that this dish consists of soba noodles, and onions cooked in a certain way.
-In fact, negi soba includes soba noodles and toppings, which you are supposed to eat with a long green onion, occasionally chewing off the end to mix the flavor in with the rest of your meal.
+Negi means leek in Japanese, so you may assume that this dish consists of soba noodles, and leeks cooked in a certain way.
+In fact, negi soba includes soba noodles and toppings, which you are supposed to eat with a leek, occasionally chewing off the end to mix the flavor in with the rest of your meal.

-I loved the taste of the soba, and I really liked the very traditional interior of the restaurant in Ouchi-juku, but I have to say that the taste of the onion was super strong!
+I loved the taste of the soba, and I really liked the very traditional interior of the restaurant in Ouchi-juku, but I have to say that the taste of the leek’s flavour was super strong!
 I could still taste it at dinner time!
 But it was a really fun experience.

-You can reach Ouchi-juku by bus from Yunomaki Onsen (roughly 22 minutes, every 1.5 hours!) or drive directly there by rent-a-car.
+You can reach Ouchi-juku by bus from Yunomaki Onsen (roughly 22 minutes, every 1.5 hours!) , hire a taxi from Yunomaki Onsen or Ashinomaki Onsen, or drive directly there by rent-a-car.

 For more information on Ouchi-juku, please click here!

-Ouchi-juku is included in the Minamiaizu 3 day route displayed below here, so click on the route for more information on this!
+Ouchi-juku is included in the Minamiaizu 3 day route I made.
+Click on the picture below for more information on this!